 1. Accuracy, ease of reading and appropriacy of style for the reader and the subject

 Teaching is intensive, active and experiential.
 Active learning is promoted, so participants will develop their skills through active practical exercises, discussion and feedback.
 Participants are invited to submit sample documents before the course starts.
-The trainer, a qualified communication skills trainer, will ensure that the learning is tailored to the participantsí needs and pace.
-The trainer will give feedback to the group and to individual participants on each exercise will be done.
+The trainers, two qualified communication skills trainers, will ensure that the learning is tailored to the participantsí needs and pace.
+The trainers will give feedback to the group and to individual participants on each exercise will be done.

 Methods: writing exercises with group and individual feedback and working with the participantsí own documents.